Mobeen0/Multiplayer_ThreadBased_Game/readme.txt

 *MUST HAVE SFML LIBRARY*:
 TO EXECUTE:
-g++ -O execName Assignment2.cpp -lsfml-graphics -lsfml-window -lsfml-system -lpthread
+g++ -O execName game.cpp -lsfml-graphics -lsfml-window -lsfml-system -lpthread

 I Only used SFML library to generate game board,characters and display string on the board.